- Remember that cash-flow is king for medical offices.

 1) Be Polite

-Politeness gets you further than anything else when negotiating with a creditor, or anyone else for that matter.
+Politeness gets you further than anything else when negotiating with a creditor or anyone else.
 After all, creditors are humans too.
-Some in the service business spend most of their time dealing with angry and difficult customers, so you may find that by being courteous the person you speak to will be more likely to give you what you want.
+Some in the service business spend most of their time dealing with angry and demanding customers, so you may find that by being courteous, the person you speak to will be more likely to give you what you want.
 Want proof politeness matters?
 Think of the last time you gave a big tip to a rude waiter or waitress.

 2) Be Specific